mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-realm-deprecated/README.md

 password: password
 ```

-And they will display localised data thanks to the configured Realm User Roles.
+And they will display localised data thanks to the configured App Services User Roles.